-American University Board of Trustees member Jeff Sine, SIS/BA ’76, and wife, journalist Samira Sine, wanted to create an incubator at AU to solve challenges facing politics and policy.
+American University Board of Trustees member Jeff Sine, SIS/BA ’76, and his wife, journalist Samira Sine, wanted to create an incubator at AU to solve challenges facing politics and policy.

 Through the Sines’ milestone $10 million gift, American University launched the Sine Institute of Policy & Politics, to bring experts and top scholars together with students to address difficult issues and seek common ground.